 A prospective new customer comes to you with an idea and asks that you design the injection mold for their new injection molded part.
 After going through a big discussion on the function of the part for their end-user, what resin they may need to ensure quality and durability, and the surface finish they need for visual appeal and function, you may be all set to start the initial design.
 There are a lot of little things that need to be considered though.
-Our goal is to ensure you have all the tips you need to design the perfect plastic injection molded part for your customer and your manufacturing team to ensure smooth delivery.
+Our goal is to ensure you have all the tips you need to design the perfect plastic injection molded part for your customer and your team to ensure smooth delivery.

 Tip 1: Choose the Right Surface Finish for the Design